phitter-hub/docs-phitter-kernel/docs/documentation/fit/continuous/create_continuous.md

 - `distributions_to_fit (list[str] or str, optional)`: The list of [distributions](/documentation/distributions/distributions.md) to fit or "all" to fit all available distributions (default is "all").
 - `exclude_distributions (list[str] or str, optional)`: The list of [distributions](/documentation/distributions/distributions.md) to exclude or "any" to exclude none (default is "any").

-If you want to do a basic fit, you should only use `data`
+To do a basic fit, you should only use `data`

 ```python
 import phitter